forestgrape/coronavirus/monitor_and_control.md

 >
 > Partying until 6 am and likely drinking a lot is not wanted, since protection measures are hardly followed and the immune system is burdened the next day repairing party-damage and may not fight viruses.
 This is double bad:
 >   1. Disease progression: Longer asymptomatic phase and higher viral loads
->   2. Feeling unwell the next day(s) is common and so possible Covid symptoms may be attributed to the party night and therefore not recognized.
+>   2. Feeling unwell the next day(s) is common and so possible Covid symptoms may be attributed to the party night and therefore are not recognized.

 ### Reduce Alcohol Consumption
-The history of prohibition dates back nearly as long as history itself has been handed down.
-However full prohibition never really worked.
+The history of prohibition dates back nearly as long, as history itself has been handed down.
+Full prohibition never really worked.
 Today many countries have increased taxes.
 Often the taxes are not very high, just enough to reduce consumption but smuggling doesn't pay off.
 * ThinkThrough:
   * Drinking a lot of alcohol diminishes the immune system.
 Alcohol concentration is higher in the pharynx while drinking and can prevent recognizing symptoms.
   * Alcohol reduces the ability to concentrate and rashly action are more common, that's why no driving.
 Permanent following of corona prevention measures needs concentration.
 * Comment: In restaurants non alcoholic drinks should be noticeable cheaper than alcoholic ones.

 ### Gastronomy
-* Evidence: Where the transmission chains have been analyzed (e.g. Hong Kong, South Korea) it has been shown that gastronomy and especially in the evening and in bars play a key role in the transmission of Covid.
+* Evidence: Where the transmission chains have been analyzed (e.g. Hong Kong, South Korea)[citation in work] it has been shown that gastronomy and especially in the evening plays a key role in the transmission of Covid.
 * ThinkThrough:
-  * Many people from different backgrounds and regions sit often quite densely in the same room, this is ideal for SARS-Cov-2 to spread.
+  * Many people from different backgrounds and regions sit often densely in the same room, this is ideal for SARS-Cov-2 to spread.
 * Comment:
-  * In regions where the death rate is above 2.5 per million and cases are increasing, most gastronomy should be closed at least in the later evening (section [Reduction of Nightlife](#reduction-of-nightlife)).
-If left open during the day, the ventilation needs to be good.
+  * In regions where the death rate is above 2.5 per million and cases are increasing, most gastronomy can be reduced at least in the later evening (section [Reduction of Nightlife](#reduction-of-nightlife)).
+If open during the day, the ventilation needs to be good.
-  * If the situation permits, some gastronomy can be left often for those needing them (e.g. living/working alone/not working (e.g. due to Covid)/needing for other reasons), but for most gastronomy is luxury, dispensable for a few weeks.
+  * If the epidemiological situation permits, some gastronomy can be left often for those needing them (e.g. living/working alone/not working (e.g. due to Covid)/needing for other reasons), but for most gastronomy is luxury, dispensable for a few weeks.
-  * People working in larger groups (e.g. open-plan office) or living in larger groups (e.g. Families) should avoid gastronomy at high Covid rates, since they already are angle point for transmission.
+  * People working in large groups (e.g. open-plan office) or living in large groups (e.g. Families) should take special care in general including gastronomy at high Covid rates, since they already are possible angle points for transmission.

 ### Corona Conform Schooling
 Measure regarding schools can reach from complete closure to mild measures such as wearing face-masks in breaks.
 * Evidence:  ~~In Israel the reopening of schools seems to have contributed to increased spread~~ **Correction**: There have been infection clusters in high schools (which have been probably caused by infected teachers, see [Summary Stein-Zamir](./spread_analyses.md#summary-stein-zamir)).
-But I could *not* find any evidence that the rise in cases after reopening the entire country (not only schools) can be causally linked to schools, neither in Israel nor in any other countries.
+But I could *not* find any evidence that the rise in cases after reopening the entire country (not only schools) can be causally linked to schools, neither in Israel nor in any other country.
   > The early-on update ([Updates 16.10](./index.md#Updates)) was too early, I didn't read and lookup the sources carefully enough.
 * ThinkThrough:
   * Children are **not** main spreaders in the sense that there R value is low [Observations for Schools and Children](./spread_analyses.md#schools-and-children).
 If they spread then mainly with droplet transmission which can be prevented.